Guide to Managing Independent Software Vendor Licenses¶

 $ qsub -I -q qprod -A PROJECT_ID -l select=2 -l license__matlab-edu__MATLAB=1

 The license is used and accounted only with the real usage of the product.
 So in this example, the general Matlab is used after Matlab is run by the user and not at the time, when the shell of the interactive job is started.
-Also the Distributed Computing licenses are used at the time, when the user uses the distributed parallel computation in Matlab (e. g. issues pmode start, matlabpool, etc.).
+In addition, the Distributed Computing licenses are used at the time, when the user uses the distributed parallel computation in Matlab (e. g. issues pmode start, matlabpool, etc.).